 5. As you get to the end of Calle Serrano, you will notice the Puerta de Alcalá.
 Walk around the square towards El Retiro Park and admire the Puerta de Alcalá’s spectacular decoration.
 It’s one of the walk’s highlights.

-11. Continue until you exit the square taking Calle Mayor.
+16. Continue until you exit the square taking Calle Mayor.
 Calle Mayor marks the entrance to the Madrid de los Austrias, the oldest part of the city.
-Always busy, you will find it packed.
+Always busy, you’ll find it packed.
 Walk along the left boardwalk and take Calle Postas.

 END.
 The Madrid Christmas walk ends at Plaza Mayor.
 The square hosts Madrid’s most famous Christmas market with more than 100 stalls occupying it every year.
-Dating back to 1860 it is a very popular attraction among Madrileños who go there looking for miniatures to compose the Belén (Nativity scene).
+Dating back to 1860 it’s a very popular attraction among Madrileños who go there looking for miniatures to compose the Belén (Nativity scene).

 From here you can have several alternatives, depending on how tired you are.